Would you like to see what we have written on a subject? Use the search below.

 Adam was created as the peak or king of creation.
 He was given the responsibility of representing mankind and all the natural creation [Gen. 1:26].
 Adam and Eve were given one simple test to prove their loyalty.
 They were not to eat from a specific tree.

 Because Adam represented humanity into sin, it is possible for someone else to represent humanity out of sin.
-The problem is that in order to represent us out of sin, the person would a] have to be human, and b] have to have no sin of his own.
+The problem is that in order to represent us out of sin, the person would have to be human and have no sin of his own.
 Since every human being after Adam was born with sin, we were in a hopeless position - locked into a dark destiny.

-What does this have to do with the fact Jesus is Man?
+What does this have to do with the fact that Jesus is Man?

 So God the Son became Jesus Christ.
-He was born as a baby - He had to be virgin born to prevent receiving the sin nature which is passed down through the man.
+He was born as a baby - He had to be virgin-born to prevent receiving the sin nature, which is passed down through the man.
 As we saw in Jesus is God, He had no memory or knowledge of His life before birth.
-He had to learn Who He was the same way we learn about God: through study of the Word, enlightenment of the Holy Spirit, and faith.
+He had to learn Who He was the same way we learn about God: through the study of the Word, the enlightenment of the Holy Spirit, and faith.
 Jesus as Man could have no advantage that Adam before the Fall did not have.
-Jesus had no advantage that any of us do not have, except He had no sin nature.
+Jesus had no advantage that any of us do not have, except that He had no sin nature.
+He looked like a normal Jew of His time, so normal that even His brothers and sisters did not know Who He really was.

 Jesus Is Man

 Jesus is truly Human.
 He felt hunger.
 He knew deep sorrow.
 His adopted father, Joseph, likely died sometime when Jesus was between the ages of 13 and 30.
 He had to assume the care of His mother and brothers/sisters.
-Jesus knew what it was like to be cheated and taken advantage of as a small business person.
+Some people feel like the words of Jesus in John 2:4 showed disrespect to His mother, but that is not the case, or Jesus would not have been perfect.
+Jesus knew what it was like to be cheated and taken advantage of as a small-business owner.
 He felt all our emotions.
-Because of this Jesus can identify with everything we feel.
+Because of this, Jesus can identify with everything we feel.
 He knows from personal experience what we go through [Heb.
 4:14-15].

 When the time came, he set aside the privileges of deity and took on the status of a slave, became human!
 Having become human, he stayed human.
 It was an incredibly humbling process.
 He didn’t claim special privileges.
 Instead, he lived a selfless, obedient life and then died a selfless, obedient death—and the worst kind of death at that—a crucifixion.